evanwappel/conference_central/README.md

 	For the NDB Property Types, I used mostly StringProperty because 1500 bytes should be enough for conference data.
-I tried using TimeProperty for the session start time, but I noitced there were errors, and the platform never did correctly parse out time values, for example if the user enters "13:00" or "2pm" I was expecting the TimeProperty to recognize this as 1pm and 2pm, and send it as a time format.
+I tried using TimeProperty for the session start time, but I noticed there were errors, and the platform never did correctly parse out time values, for example if the user enters "13:00" or "2pm" I was expecting the TimeProperty to recognize this as 1pm and 2pm, and send it as a time format.
 Unfortunately, this threw an error so I have converted it back